rafaellperez/Portfolio/README.md

 # Portfolio
-This portfolio shows eight projects I have completed.
-Five projects refer to data visualization projects.
+This portfolio shows 8 projects I have completed.

-Three of these projects are published in peer-reviewed journals in economics.
+6 of these projects refer to data visualization projects using natural gas production in the U.S. and in Texas.

-The projects section in this portfolio provides a general description of each project.
+For each of these 6 projects, I included:

+1. The data visualization.

+2. The purpose of the data visualization project of visualizing:
+  a.
+Amounts
+  b.
+Distriutions
+  c.
+Proportions
+  d.
+Associations
+  e.
+Trends and uncertainty
+  f.
+Story telling

+3. A list of relevant points that can be summarized from the data visualization.

+4. A description of Tufte's principles and how they apply to the corresponding data visualization.

+The other 3 projects consists of economic development, international trade, and energy economics projects.

-For each project, I include the following items:
+For each of these 3 project, I included the following items:
 1. A description of the project,
 2. An overview of the methodology that I used, and
 3. A brief summary of the findings or results.

-I include these items in the Project section.
-I also included the cleaned dataset for the energy projects.
-I would be more than happy to share the other datasets.